nan-sam/Bizhive/README.md

 # Description

-- this is a working application which allows an existing user to log into and out of the application
+- this is a working application which allows users to login and to register

 # Features to Add